 After Colleen's memorial service, the Black and Brady families boarded John's jet to return to Salem.
 Marlena quizzed John over his emotional state since Colleen's death.
-John told Marlena that he felt nothing and was glad "it" was over and that he didn't kill his mother.
+John told Marlena that he felt nothing and was glad "it" was over and that he hadn't killed his mother.
 He also told her of his vision of Colleen and Santo on the mountaintop.
 Marlena shared John's experience with Shawn Sr., Bo, and Hope.
 She told them that perhaps Colleen and Santo's spirits were free at last and at rest.

-Sami visited Lucas just prior to his sentencing, where he was expected to be sent to prison for eight to ten years.
-Lucas was concerned about Ali's health, but Sami convinced him that Lexie said Ali would recover with no ill effects.
-Lucas told Sami that he shot E.J. because of her, and that he should have trusted her.
+Sami visited Lucas just prior to his sentencing, where he expected to be sent to prison for eight to ten years.
+Lucas was concerned about Allie's health, but Sami convinced him that Lexie had said Allie would recover with no ill effects.
+Lucas told Sami that he'd shot E.J. because of her and that he should have trusted her.
 Sami explained to Lucas that she was willing to marry E.J. to end the vendetta for the sake of their family.
 Lucas vowed to do what was right and pay for his crime.
 He did not want to prolong the ordeal and cause his family any more anguish.

 Chloe confided in Philip that she was upset and disappointed that Brady was still missing.
-Philip tried to console her by explaining that if anyone could find Brady that it would be Victor.
+Philip tried to console her by explaining that if anyone could find Brady, it would be Victor.
 Philip asked Chloe about whether she would go back to Brady, when and if he was found, or if she would ask him for a divorce.

 Share this story with friends, family or the world.

-Victor told Caroline that he was glad that Bo was raised by two good people, and that he admired the job Shawn Sr. did as a father.
-The two talked briefly about Colleen being alive, but a somber Caroline told Victor that in Shawn Sr.'s last phone call, he sounded troubled.
-As Victor gave Caroline the tulip that he picked, a happy looking Chelsea entered the park.
-After a little bit of chit-chat, Chelsea rather abruptly asked them how they came to have Bo.
+Victor told Caroline that he was glad Bo had been raised by two good people and that he admired the job Shawn Sr. did as a father.
+The two talked briefly about Colleen being alive, but a somber Caroline told Victor that in Shawn Sr.'s last phone call, he'd sounded troubled.
+As Victor gave Caroline the tulip he'd picked, a happy looking Chelsea entered the park.
+After a little bit of chit-chat, Chelsea rather abruptly asked them how they had ended up having Bo.
 At first Caroline was reluctant to tell Chelsea, but Victor gently pushed her into telling the story.

-Caroline told Chelsea that when Victor had returned to Salem, they had a moment's indiscretion.
-Victor was quick to inform Chelsea that although Caroline regretted what happened, neither he nor Caroline regretted the result, which was Bo.
+Caroline told Chelsea that when Victor had returned to Salem, they'd had a moment's indiscretion.
+Victor was quick to inform Chelsea that although Caroline regretted what had happened, neither he nor Caroline regretted the result, which was Bo.
 Caroline explained how she had told Victor to go away and that she had kept the secret until one fateful day when Bo had almost killed Victor.
-Many years ago, Bo was investigating a case and, driven to the edge, had pulled a gun on Victor.
-Caroline explained that in the heat of the moment she yelled out to Bo to stop because Victor was his father.
+Many years before, Bo had been investigating a case and, driven to the edge, had pulled a gun on Victor.
+Caroline explained that in the heat of the moment, she'd yelled out for Bo to stop because Victor was his father.

-In another section of the park, Kate sat on a bench crying.
-From across the clearing Roman spotted her and brought over a tissue for her to dry her eyes.
+In another section of the park, Kate sat on a bench, crying.
+From across the clearing, Roman spotted her and gook over a tissue for her to dry her eyes.
 Angry and confused, Kate lashed out at Roman and begged him to help Lucas.
 Roman calmly explained that because Lucas was already sentenced, there was nothing he could do except talk to the warden.
 Unsatisfied, Kate continued to demand that Roman help Lucas.
-Roman explained that as much as he loved Lucas, there was nothing he could do now that Lucas had taken responsibility for what he had done.
+Roman explained that as much as he loved Lucas, there was nothing he could do, since Lucas had taken responsibility for what he had done.

 In the cockpit, the pilot complained to the copilot that the controls felt mushy.
 John entered and asked the pilot to fly under the weather, but the pilot explained that weather might not be the problem.
 When John cocked his eyebrow in a questioning glance, the pilot explained that though the instruments were working, the plane was getting progressively harder to fly.
 "Do your best.
-You have my family back there," John said, before catching himself and looking stunned by what he had just said.
+You have my family back there," John said before catching himself and looking stunned by what he had just said.

 Back in the cabin of the plane, Hope and Marlena were worried about how pale Bo looked.
 When Hope inquired about his sore back, a curious Marlena asked him what was wrong.
-Bo blew off Marlena's question but when Hope got up to go check on Claire, Bo admitted to her that he was stressed about some bad news he needed to tell Hope.
-Marlena pushed Bo to explain, but Bo would only say that he would tell her later- after he talked to Hope.
+Bo blew off Marlena's question, but when Hope got up to go check on Claire, Bo admitted to her that he was stressed about some bad news he needed to tell Hope.
+Marlena pushed Bo to explain, but Bo would only say that he would tell her later -- after he talked to Hope.

 After checking on Claire, Hope sat down with Steve and Kayla and begged them to tell her what Bo's secret was about.
 Steve played dumb and Kayla asked Hope what Bo had told her so far.
 "To trust him," Hope whispered.
 Kayla told Hope that everything would be all right.
 Satisfied, Hope returned to Bo.
 However, a worried Steve asked Kayla why she would say that when they were not sure that everything with Bo would be fine.
-Kayla explained that she said that because she hoped it would be fine.
+Kayla explained that she'd said that because she hoped it would be fine.

 After ducking into the cockpit and confirming that the cell phone had no reception, John returned to the cabin and asked the group whether anyone had a cell phone with reception.
 None of the cell phones on board had any reception.
-As the cabin grew tense, John explained that the radio was out but that the plane was fine.
-However, when the copilot leaned into the cabin to tell John that they were losing cabin pressure, the group was no longer fooled.
+As everyone in the cabin grew tense, John explained that the radio was out, but the plane was fine.
+However, when the copilot leaned into the cabin to tell John they were losing cabin pressure, the group was no longer fooled.

-John returned to the cockpit and, together with the pilot and copilot, determined that the bump from before was probably not turbulence, but instead was something knocking out the electrical systems.
+John returned to the cockpit and, together with the pilot and copilot, determined that the bump from before was probably not turbulence but instead was something knocking out the electrical systems.
 The group attempted to cut fuel to the engines to force a descent, but that didn't work.
 Steve ducked into the cockpit and overheard the three discuss the possibility of dumping the fuel and causing a crash.

 Share this story with friends, family or the world.